malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

 which typically requires both a translational and rotational motion.
 ](../Projects/Dynamics/figures/molecule_trajectory_fast.svg){width=80% #fig:molecule_trajectory_fast}

-With the motion of particles so heavily influenced by Jump dynamics we can investigate the role they play in dynamic heterogeneities.
+With the motion of particles so heavily influenced by jump dynamics we can investigate the role they play in dynamic heterogeneities.
 In @sec:dynamic_heterogeneities we found that the presence of dynamic heterogeneities is a short time phenomenon, decaying to the expected Gaussian distribution over longer times.
+This raises the question,
-Are the dynamic heterogeneities present because we are only observing a single jump rather than the walk of Brownian motion.
+are dynamic heterogeneities present because we observe a single jump rather than many jumps for Brownian motion?
+The large jumps between long lasting configurations in @fig:molecule_trajectory_fast motivates the idea that we need more jumps to describe particle motions.
-To test this hypothesis we can use the distribution of last passage times $\tau_L$ (@fig:relaxation_distribution).
-In taking the relaxation time of each particle within a simulation, we have sampled the distribution of relaxation times that can take place.
+To test the hypothesis that dynamic heterogeneities are the observation of a single jump, we sample timescales of jumps from the distribution of last passage times $\tau_L$ (@fig:relaxation_distribution), making the assumptions that the last passage time describes movement between independent configurations, and that we have sampled the true distribution of relaxation timescales.
-This allows us to model the motion like we have observed in @fig:molecule_trajectory_fast.
-We can make the assumption
-that all relaxations are drawn from the same distribution, that is, each jump between local environments is equivalent.
-This also makes the assumption that once the particle has undergone relaxation it is completely independent of its previous configuration.
-This sequence of jumps can be modelled by drawing consecutive relaxation times from our experimentally determined distribution of relaxation times.
+In drawing consecutive jumps from this distribution of relaxation times we can model the effect of dynamic heterogeneities over longer length scales.
+The last passage time is the most appropriate here for describing an irreversible motion, matching with the idea of jump dynamics describing irreversible motions between points on an energy landscape.
+@Fig:jump_heterogeneities shows the effect of drawing from the distribution of last passage times, with two consecutive jumps nearly eliminating the dynamic heterogeneities across all temperatures.
+Further consecutive jumps move the calculation of the heterogeneities closer to the Gaussian value of 1.
+When we consider motion over enough jumps, the heterogeneities within the dynamics disappear.
+Over a single jump,
-This modelling of consecutive relaxations is shown in @fig:jump_heterogeneities When we consider motion over enough jumps, the heterogeneities within the dynamics disappear, the long relaxation times dominate the averaging over a single time period, however they are rare occurrences so their effect is lower over multiple relaxation times.
+the long relaxation times dominate the averaging though they are rare so their effect diminishes over multiple relaxations.
-The reduction in the dynamic heterogeneities was also present when plotting the molecular heterogeneities in @fig:molecular_heterogeneities.
+The reduction in the dynamic heterogeneities is also present plotting the molecular heterogeneities in @fig:molecular_heterogeneities.
-As the length scale increases from $\tau_F$ to $\tau_L$ to $\tau_D$, the dynamic heterogeneities decrease, and the same is true of the rotational heterogeneities, from $\tau_{T4}$ to $\tau_{T3}$ and to $\tau_{T2}$.
+As the length scale increases from $\tau_F$ to $\tau_L$ to $\tau_D$, the presence of dynamic heterogeneities decrease, with the same being true of the rotational heterogeneities, from $\tau_{T4}$ to $\tau_{T3}$ and to $\tau_{T2}$.

 ![The dynamic heterogeneities present when sampling with replacement from the distribution of last passage times in @fig:relaxation_distribution.
-The number of times sampled from the distribution is indicated by Jumps where 0 jumps is the mean of the distribution.
+The number of times sampled from the distribution indicated by Jumps, where 0 Jumps describes the mean of the distribution.
-With only 2 jumps the dynamic heterogeneities are nearly reduced to the Gaussian value of 1, and further jumps get closer to this value.
+After 2 Jumps the dynamic heterogeneities are nearly reduced to the Gaussian value of 1, and further jumps get closer to this value.
 ](../Projects/Dynamics/figures/jump_dynamics.svg){width=80% #fig:jump_heterogeneities}

+### Jump Dynamics and Stokes--Einstein--Debye

-In the picture of the decoupling of diffusion and rotation @fig:trans_rot_otp there are quantities on two different length scales, the diffusion measured over a long distance, while the rotation is a quantity over a short distance.
+In the decoupling of diffusion and rotation described in @sec:trans_rot_coupling, we measure quantities over two different length scales (@fig:trans_rot_otp) the translational diffusion $D_t$ measured over a long distance, and the rotational relaxation $\tau_1$ measured over a short distance.
-Additionally, as we have seen in @fig:molecular_heterogeneities, the way a quantity is averaged, can play a role in the resulting value, with fast particles dominating the diffusion while slow particles dominate the structural relaxation and rotational relaxation.

-### Do Jump Dynamics solve Stokes--Einstein--Debye

-When liquids undergo relaxation by Jump dynamics, the underlying assumptions of the Stokes--Einstein--Debye (SED) model break down.
-@Kawasaki2019 found that changing degree of the Legendre polynomial used for the rotational relaxation changes the relationship with the viscosity in models of water.
-The first order polynomial, which corresponds to the largest motion is similar to the diffusion constant, while the sixth order polynomial, which corresponds to the smallest motion has a temperature dependence similar to the viscosity.
-This dependence on rotational distance supports the idea that jump dynamics play an important role in the breakdown of the SED dynamics.
-The presence of a length scale dependence of the rotational and translational motion would clear up some of the confusion in the literature where the decoupling to translations and rotations changes depending on how this decoupling is measured. [@Chong2009;@Tarjus1995;@Lombardo2006;@Sengupta2013;@Kawasaki2019;@Jose2006]

-When calculating the translational diffusion constant we describe the long timescale behaviour of the mean-squared-displacement by finding the slope as time goes towards infinity.
-The long timescales associated with this calculation allows many relaxations to take place limiting the impact of jump dynamics.
+As we saw in @sec:jump_dynamics, these two length scales describe two different regimes of dynamic behaviour.
+The transition from jump dynamics to Brownian dynamics describes the length scale dependence of the translational rotational decoupling observed by @Kawasaki2019.
+In @fig:jump_heterogeneities, we find averaging over multiple jumps, produces a more Brownian description of dynamics.
-The same approach to describing the long timescale behaviour can also be achieved for rotational motion using the Einstein formalism for the rotational diffusion constant;
+The diffusion constant describes motion as the long timescale limit (@eq:diffusion_constant) and the Einstein formalism (@eq:rot_diffusion) describes a method for calculating the rotational diffusion constant.
-[@Kim2015;@Lombardo2006;@Meyer2019]

-$$ D_r = \lim_{t\to\infty} \frac{1}{2tN}\sum^N_{i=1}\langle \Delta \theta^2 \rangle $$

-@Kim2015 compared the Debye formalism, described in @sec:intro_sed to the Einstein formalism described above finding they calculated the same results for a colloidal system, where jump dynamics are unlikely to play a role in rotational relaxation.
-However, in a simulation study of the Lewis--Wahnström model for which rotational jump dynamics observed,
-@Lombardo2006 find that experiments and simulations which measure rotational relaxation using the Debye model display an increase in translational diffusion relative to rotational diffusion, while when using the Einstein formalism, simulations display a decrease in translational diffusion relative to rotational diffusion.
-We make the same comparison in @fig:trans_rot_diff_trimer, where both rotational formalisms give similar results.
-Rather than failing to describe the decoupling of the translational and rotational diffusion through jump dynamics, this tells us that jump dynamics are not the only contributor to the breakdown of SED.
+In using the diffusion constant to describe both the translational and rotational motion, we would expect to reproduce the decoupling of experiments.
+@Fig:trans_rot_diff_trimer plots the rotational and translational diffusion constant against the structural relaxation time giving the opposite effect to what we would expect with rotations much faster than translations.
+By removing the effect of jump dynamics and dynamic heterogeneities we have demonstrated that the decoupling of the rotational and translational diffusion constants is not related to either of these phenomena.
+Instead, the decoupling must represent some other breakdown in the assumptions of the Stokes--Einstein--Debye model of dynamics.

 ![Comparison of the structural relaxation vs the rotational and translational diffusion constants.